Clipboard Operations Overview

 • Decide Paste Location

-If you have checked any books in the destination, the paste will occur before the first checked book.
-If no books are checked, the paste will occur at the beginning of the book list.
+If you have selected any books at the destination, the paste will occur before the first selected book.
+If no books are selected, the paste will occur at the beginning of the book list.

 • Paste

 Press Ctrl+V to paste.
-You can also use the "Edit" menu in the menu bar.
+You can also use [Edit] > [Paste] from the menu bar.

 Difference Between Cut and Copy